Malik04121/Hackhathon1_game/README.md

 <h1 align="center">Fruit Fight</h1>

-<h2 align="center">Fruit Fight is a Online Game platform where user can play their favourite game. </h2>
+<h2 align="center">Fruit Fight is a Online Game platform where  focuses on fruit vocabulary in English .
+There is a fruit vocabulary practice section and a fruit spelling section .Fruit games let you slice and dice your favorite fruits.
+But you have to be ninja-fast! </h2>

 <br />
 <p align="center">